-A really good method of trying to understand why and how to increase your flow efficiency is to learn about the causes of the unnecessary wait times (for tools that help dealerships monitor their flow productions speak to one of our advisors).
+A really good method of trying to understand why and how to increase your flow efficiency is to learn about the causes of the unnecessary wait times.
+Our Car Prep Accelerator tool is designed to help dealerships monitor their flow productions and highlight areas for improvement in a really easy way.

 Unnecessary wait times drill holes in dealerships profits and therefore rightfully make us debate over what we should be spending our money on.
 For example, how does the cost of having the car wait to be collected from an auction compare to the cost of organising immediate transport once the hammer has gone down?
 How does the cost of 3-5 working day car parts delivery compare to the cost of same-day delivery?
 How does extra waiting time influence the profit margins on the car or its financing costs?

 Dealers should aim to utilise every minute available to get the cars out to the forecourt in the quickest possible time to maximise chassis profits.
 Every minute that cars sit around waiting triggers a cost that start to chip away from the already tight margin.